-11. To provide verifiable documentation of work search (the number of work search contacts to be determined by the Welfare Director), to accept employment when offered (except for documented reasons of good cause (RSA 165:1-d), and to maintain such employment once assistance has been granted.
-RSA 165:1-b, I(c); Formatted: Font: (Default) Georgia, 12 pt 12.
-To cooperate fully and completely with the Welfare Director to obtain reimbursement to the Town for assistance provided by any means authorized by law, and to notify the Welfare Director of any pending civil judgment(s), law suit(s), inheritance(s), financial settlement(s), insurance claim(s), tax refund(s), and any other financial award(s); Formatted: Font: (Default) Georgia, 12 pt Formatted: Font: (Default) Georgia, 12 pt 13.
+- 11. provide verifiable documentation of work search (the number of work search contacts to be determined by the Welfare Director), to accept employment when offered (except for documented reasons of good cause (RSA 165:1-d), and to maintain such employment once assistance has been granted.
+RSA 165:1-b, I(c); - 12.
+To cooperate fully and completely with the Welfare Director to obtain reimbursement to the Town for assistance provided by any means authorized by law, and to notify the Welfare Director of any pending civil judgment(s), law suit(s), inheritance(s), financial settlement(s), insurance claim(s), tax refund(s), and any other financial award(s); - 13.
 To make reimbursement of any assistance granted when and if returned to income status and if such reimbursement can be made without financial hardship.
-RSA 165:20-b; Formatted: Font: (Default) Georgia, 12 pt 14.
+RSA 165:20-b; - 14.
 To read and sign a copy of the "Responsibilities of Applicant/Client" document which has been provided.

-Formatted: Font: (Default) Georgia, 12 pt An applicant shall be denied assistance if he/she fails to fulfill any of these responsibilities without reasonable justification.
+An applicant shall be denied assistance if he/she fails to fulfill any of these responsibilities without reasonable justification.
 A recipient's assistance may be terminated or suspended for failure to fulfill any of these responsibilities without reasonable justification.
-Also, disqualification for general assistance may occur as set forth in RSA 165 I-b.
-Formatted: Font: (Default) Georgia, 12 pt Formatted: Indent: Left: 0" Interviews and/or appointments may be deferred if the applicant/client appears to be under the influence of alcohol, drugs or other substances, or otherwise appears incapable of comprehending/completing the application/interview Formatted: Font: (Default) Georgia, 12 pt Formatted: Font: (Default) Georgia, 12 pt process.
-Any person may be denied or terminated from general assistance, in accordance- with these Guidelines, or may be prosecuted for a criminal offense, if he/she, by means of intentionally false statements or intentional misrepresentation, or by Formatted: Font: (Default) Georgia, 12 pt, Condensed by 0.5 pt Formatted: Font: (Default) Georgia, 12 pt Formatted: Indent: Left: 0" impersonation or other willfully fraudulent act or device, obtains or attempts to obtain any assistance to which he/she is not entitled.
-Formatted: Font: (Default) Georgia, 12 pt next working day following the making of the decision.
-The notice of decision shall state that assistance of a specific kind and amount has been given and the time period of aid, or that the application has been denied, in whole or in part, with reasons for denial.
+Also, disqualification for general assistance may occur asset forth in RSA 165 I-b.

+Interviews and/or appointments may be deferred if the applicant/client appears to be under the influence of alcohol, drugs or other substances, or otherwise appears incapable of comprehending/completing the application/interview process.

+Any person may be denied or terminated from general assistance, in accordance with these Guidelines, or may be prosecuted for a criminal offense, if he/she, by means of intentionally false statements or intentional misrepresentation, or by impersonation or other willfully fraudulent act or device, obtains or attempts to obtain any assistance to which he/she is not entitled.